mushypeas/pyOLO/README.md

 - **pip, python virtual environment** for basic environment setup
   - Run `sudo apt install python-pip python-venv` on your terminal to install.
   - You might have to install a specific version of venv, depending on your python version. e.g if you are using python3.9, you might have to run `sudo apt install python-pip python3.9-venv` instead.
-- **ImageMagick** for image trimming
-  - Run `sudo apt install imagemagick` on your terminal to install.
 - **darknet Requirements** check `https://github.com/AlexeyAB/darknet#requirements-for-windows-linux-and-macos`

 ## How To Use